-- $\frac{(i)}{(i)}$ ) $\underline{(A)}$ If there is no further manufacturing subsequent to manufacturing conducted at the harvest site, the measure of tax is the gross proceeds of the sale of the logs less transportation costs incurred by the seller from the harvest site to delivery to the customer out-of-state; - (((ii))) (B) If logs are hauled to a separate manufacturing facility for processing into lumber, poles, or piles, the measure of tax is the gross proceeds of sale of the lumber, poles, or piles less transportation costs incurred by the seller from the manufacturing facility to the place of delivery to the customer out-of-state; and - cility to the place of delivery to the customer out-of-state; and (((iii))) (C) If logs are hauled to a facility that only removes the bark, the measure of tax is the gross proceeds of sale of the logs less transportation costs incurred by the seller from the harvest site to the place of delivery to the customer out-of-state.
+- ((Example 1.
+In each of the following situations presume that the timber harvester delivers the product to the customer at a point outside the state: - $\frac{(i)}{(i)}$) (A) If there is no further manufacturing subsequent to manufacturing conducted at the harvest site, the measure of tax is the gross proceeds of the sale of the logs less transportation costs incurred by the seller from the harvest site to delivery to the customer out-of-state; - ((\(\frac{\text{(ii)}}{\text{)}}\)) (B) If logs are hauled to a separate manufacturing facility for processing into lumber, poles, or piles, the measure of tax is the gross proceeds of sale of the lumber, poles, or piles less transportation costs incurred by the seller from the manufacturing facility to the place of delivery to the customer out-of-state; and - (((iii))) (C) If logs are hauled to a facility that only removes the bark, the measure of tax is the gross proceeds of sale of the logs less transportation costs incurred by the seller from the harvest site to the place of delivery to the customer out-of-state.
 This is because the mere removal of bark is not a manufacturing activity.